The maroon route from Littleport was conceived by Guy Hayward of the British Pilgrimage Trust.

-The route from Mildenhall via Prickwillow, by Dr Sarah Gull.
+The blue route from Mildenhall via Prickwillow, by Dr Sarah Gull.

 Text below is an edited version of Victoria Preston’s ‘Why Pilgrim?‘ blog piece.

 ALSO St Edmundsbury Cathedral to Ely Cathedral – 35 miles.

 From wherever you come though, do centre yourself on arrival at the cathedral by walking the labyrinth at the West Door, holding the intention with which you started your day pilgrimage.